RamNull/reactor/docs/index.md

 # Reactive Programming

 **Reactive Programming** is a programming paradigm which does async, non-blocking, event driven execution.
-In Reactive programming we react to data when it arrives, instead of waiting for the data to arrive.
+In Reactive programming we react to data when it arrives, instead of waiting for the response.
 Reactive programming is extensively used for I/O operations.

 - ### 1.
 Asynchronous